Town of Morrisville, Fire Station No. 1, Morrisville, NC

 CLH provided landscape architecture, civil engineering design, and construction administration services for a new 8,818 SF Communications 911 Facility built on 3.85 acres in Rowan County.
 This site is located within the Yadkin-Pee Dee watershed.
 Anti-terrorism design elements were incorporated into the site design.
 The building was built into the existing topography and positioned the required distance from the visitor parking lot and the surrounding public rights-of-way.
 Careful consideration was made while designing the landscaping and assembling the plant palette to ensure that all areas on the site maintained clear visibility for security purposes.

-Cary Fire Station No. 8 and Police Substation, Cary, NC
+Town of Cary, Fire Station No. 8 and Police Substation, Cary, NC

 CLH provided civil engineering and landscape architecture services for the design and construction of a new 14,410 SF fire station and police substation for the Town of Cary.
 The combination of these two public safety services, under one roof, provide greater emergency services to the western area of Cary.
 The site is located in the Jordan Lake Watershed overlay district.
 The on-site BMPs were located to control runoff from virtually all on-site impervious areas and a portion of impervious surface from off-site right-of-way.